 1. Libertarians hate poor people.

 People who find fault with government redistribution of resources and critique welfare are often accused of heartlessly ignoring the plight of society’s least-well-off and most vulnerable.
-New York Magazine's Jonathan Chait tried to use House Republicans’rejection of the Farm Bill as proof that fiscal conservatives hate the poor (never mind the fact that House Republicans are hardly dogmatic capitalists and are loyal to their own ambitions more than any ideology)
+New York Magazine's Jonathan Chait tried to use House Republicans’rejection of the Farm Bill as proof that fiscal conservatives hate the poor (never mind the fact that House Republicans are hardly dogmatic capitalists and are loyal to their own ambitions more than any ideology).
+While the plethora of anti-poverty programs enacted since the 1960s may have been well intentioned, they signaled a halt to the decades-long decline in poverty.

 Instead of pulling their targets up out of poverty, these programs have trapped generations of society’s most vulnerable in a vicious cycle of dependency.
 Programs have created a perverse set of incentives, which have lead to drastic increases in out-of-wedlock births and broken-down families in impoverished neighborhoods.